ErinaTheDummy/SwordToShield/SpellCompendium.md

 Description:
 For the duration of this spell you are capable of understanding all written and spoken languages.
 It takes you 1 minute to read a page of text with this spell.
-This spell has limitations decided by your keeper, but it is always capable of discerning mundane languages.
+This spell has limitations decided by your Gamemaster, but it is always capable of discerning mundane languages.

 ```